temporalio/temporal/docker/README.md

 ## Prerequisites

-To build docker image, you will need [Docker](https://docs.docker.com/engine/installation/).
+To build our docker image, you will need [Docker](https://docs.docker.com/engine/installation/).

-To *run* the docker image with dependencies (e.g. PostgreSQL and Elasticsearch), you can use `docker-compose`.
-See our [docker-compose repo](https://github.com/temporalio/docker-compose) for reference configurations.

-## Build docker image for master
+## Build docker image from master

 You can build the image by running `make`: